Mintabie, South Australia: 2017 Review, 2019 termination of lease

 A 2017 report found many instances of non-compliance with the 2009 Amendment as well as other problems occurring in the settlement of Mintabie.
 It recommended closure of the township, with control reverting to APY.
 After an appeal by residents failed, the final eviction date for the township was set at 31 December 2019.

 In February 2018 the state government declared that it would not renew any leases in the town, after a report found it had become a centre for illegal distribution of drugs and alcohol into the APY Lands.
 As all land in the town was leased from the government, and these leases were renewed every year, this amounted to a compulsory closure of the town in 2019.
 Management of the land would revert to the local Aboriginal land council, Anangu Pitjantjatjara Yankunytjatjara (APY).
 The APY Lands executive board would not allow residents to live in the town once it was transitioned to their control, with the date originally set at 1 July 2019.
 However this date was extended following negotiations to 3 January 2020, after residents settled the Federal Court litigation instituted to keep the town open.
 Falling in the middle of a heatwave, local residents complained of the difficulties of relocating at such a time.

+As of 2025, the Mintabie township is no longer accessible to the public.